durkie/durkie.github.io/_posts/2014-09-03-honey-holder.markdown

 I love collecting honey from different parts of the world.
 Ever since I started beekeeping, I've noticed how different the honey would taste between hives that were only a few miles apart.
 Whenever a friend is travelling abroad I always ask them to bring me back local honey.

-I thought then that it would be a nice gift for my friends Rachel and Dave wedding to give them a sampler of some of the interesting honeys that I've collected from all around the world:
+I thought then that it would be a nice gift for my friends' wedding to give them a sampler of some of the interesting honeys that I've collected from all around the world:

 ![Honey holder]({{ site.url }}/images/honeyholder1.jpg)